page

 The costs can vary between each developer and whilst some developers may be able to negotiate on price, others may look to offer more incentives or financial assistance.
 These can include free furnishings or paying your legal fees or stamp duty.

 Our highly regarded and friendly solicitors are on hand to guide you through the process of buying a new build home and to answer any questions you have.
-Find our simplified and easy to understand process infographic for buying a new build home here.

 Get In Touch